 - Avoiding stress and heat exposure, which can make symptoms worse

-Medications that may be prescribed include:
+Medicines that may be prescribed include:

-- Prednisone and other medications (such as azathioprine, cyclosporine, or mycophenolate mofetil) if to suppress the immune system response, if you have severe symptoms and other medicines have not worked well
+- Prednisone and other drugs (such as azathioprine, cyclosporine, or mycophenolate mofetil) to suppress the immune system response if you have severe symptoms and other medicines have not worked well.

 Surgery to remove the thymus (thymectomy) may result in permanent remission or less need for medicines, especially when there is a tumor present.

-Patients with eye problems may try lens prisms to improve vision.
-Surgery may also be performed on the eye muscles.
+If you have eye problems, your doctor may suggest lens prisms to improve vision.
+Surgery may also be recommended to treat your eye muscles.